tystar86/python_exercises/Tasks/math.md

 ```

 #14.
->Write a Python program to sum all amicable numbers from 1 to specified numbers.
+>Write a function to sum all amicable numbers from 1 to specified numbers.

 **Note :** Amicable numbers are two different numbers so related that the sum of the proper divisors of each is equal to the other number.
 (A proper divisor of a number is a positive factor of that number other than the number itself.
 For example, the proper divisors of 6 are 1, 2, and 3.)